PREreview/dev-docs/README.md

 You can roll back the last migration with `./node_modules/.bin/knex:down`

-It's important to keep the migrations directory intact as it maps to the migrations table in the database.
+> 📝 Note: It's important to keep the migrations directory intact as it maps to the migrations table in the database.
+The migrations directory is `.gitignore`d, to prevent setup and exploratory migrations from creeping into the codebase.
+This means that if you create production migrations you **must** manually commit and push them.

 ## User auth - ORCID integration